Where's My Tutor Legit?

 Occasionally we get emails from prospective tutors asking us if “WheresMyTutor is a scam.”
 The short answer to that question is: of course not.
-With more than 8300 tutors nationwide located in all 50 states, it would be impossible for us to remain in business for as long as we have if this were the case.
-Click the BBB link at the top right of this page to confirm that we are FULLY ACCREDITED with the Business Consumer Alliance (BCA), and we have maintained our "A Rating" with them since 2009 as well.
+With more than 8300 tutors nationwide located in all 50 states, it would be impossible for us to maintain our "A" Better Business Bureau ranking if this were the case.
+Click the BBB link at the top right of this page to confirm that we are FULLY ACCREDITED with the BBB.
+Additionally, we've had a solid "A Rating" with them since 2009 as well.
 Only 0.20% of our tutors have ever "complained" about not getting enough tutoring jobs (BBB: 6 complaints in the last 3 years out of 8387 tutors = 0.07% of our tutors are unhappy, OR 99.93% of our tutors are pleased with our services!) -- data current as of 4/1/2014.

 Why Do I have to "Pay to Get a Job"? - That's Absurd!

 It is important for you to understand that you are not paying to "work for us.”
 Indeed this WOULD be absurd.
 Instead, you are paying a small up-front fee so you can "work for yourself.”
 How so?
 Good question: rather than wasting valuable tutoring time by posting fliers up and advertising yourself on Craigslist, in local newspapers, etc., we advertise for you!
 Thus, in exchange for the nominal yearly fee of $19.99 (or $29.99), WheresMyTutor will send you (the happy tutor) an unlimited number of Tutoring Requests from parents/students in your immediate area.
 One single hour of tutoring and you’ve covered your investment.

 Well, Why Can't I Just Pay You a Percentage of My Hourly Tutoring Rate?